· 4 min read

 • Medical Licensing Exam (MLA): New 2024 requirement for UK grads.
 Southampton’s MLA prep program partners with Southern Health NHS Trust.

-2. Integrated Care Systems (ICS) – Hampshire’s Model
+• Integrated Care Systems (ICS) – Hampshire’s model

-• Dental Deserts: 87% of Southampton NHS dentists closed books in 2023.
+Locally, dental access has become a symbol of unmet need.
+In 2023, 87% of Southampton NHS dentists closed books.
 Medical students volunteer at the Smile4Health clinic in Shirley, where waitlists exceed 18 months.
+This is a chance to outline upstream solutions, from prevention and community outreach to commissioning and incentives that reflect local deprivation.

-• Mental Health Tsunami: UHS saw a 41% rise in teen self-harm cases post-pandemic.
-Southampton’s Wessex Adolescent Unit pioneered school-based DBT therapy.
+Mental health demand has surged.
+UHS saw a 41% rise in teen self-harm cases post-pandemic.
+Southampton’s Wessex Adolescent Unit pioneered school-based DBT therapy, which you can reference when proposing scalable, evidence-based responses that partner with education and community services.

 1. “A patient from a traveller community refuses blood tests.
 How do you proceed?”